stefanofa/awesome/TOPICS.md

 *   [mattpocock/ts-reset](https://github.com/mattpocock/ts-reset) - A 'CSS reset' for TypeScript, improving types for common JavaScript API's

-## free-for-developers

-*   [ripienaar/free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev

 ## 3rd-party

 *   [QwikDev/partytown](https://github.com/QwikDev/partytown) - Relocate resource intensive third-party scripts off of the main thread and into a web worker. 🎉